forlond/phpunit-testing-tools/docs/psr_log.md

 Finally, when all the expectations are in place, call the `assert` method.

-In case the number of expectations do not match the number of collected events, then the entire expection will fail.
+In case the number of expectations do not match the number of collected events, then the entire expectation will fail.
-This is the default behaviour but it can be disabled by using the `disableStrictSize` method.
+This is the default behaviour, but it can be disabled by using the `disableStrictSize` method.

 > [!NOTE]
-> For the non-strict sequence mode when a log message matches a constraint, then that log message is excluded for the
+> For the non-strict sequence mode when a log message matches an expectation, then that expectation is not considered
-> remaining constraints.
-The test fails if the same expectation is added more than once.
+> again for the remaining log messages.

 > [!NOTE]
 > When a log message is not found for an expectation, then the test fails.